ihumphrey/Xi-cam/docs/source/guiPlugin.md

 A GUIPlugin must have at least one stage.

-Stages are defined as as an ordered dictionary, where each key represents a stage and each associated value is a GUILayout that defines the organization of widgets in that stage.
+Stages are defined as as an ordered dictionary, where each key represents a stage's name and each associated value is a [GUILayout](#gui-layouts) that defines the organization of widgets for that stage.
+The key will be used at the stage's display name in Xi-cam.

-As an example, we could have a Demo GUIPlugin that has the stages stage1, stage2, and stage3.
-To set these stages, we would set the GUIPlugin's stages property:
+As an example, we could have a Demo GUIPlugin that has the stages X and Y. To set these stages, we would set the GUIPlugin's stages property:

 ```python